Until now, we have been searching by topic or keywords. When a database searches for keywords, it searches the entire full text of its contents.

 This process is covered in the video below.
 If you prefer, you may skip to the text discussion beneath it.

 Screenshot 1: To access the Advanced Search features, select a database to search.
-Typically, you will find a link to Advanced Search located just below the generic search box (highlighted in red below).
+Typically, you will find a link to Advanced Search located near the generic search box (highlighted in red below).